-As our kids head off to college we know our relationship with them is going to change, but how it will change is not at all clear.
-I’ll admit to being scared out of my mind when I sent my first son off the college.
-We had spoken almost every day of his life and now I knew that was going to end.
+As our teens head off to college, we know our relationship with them will change, but how it will change is not clear.
+I’ll admit to being scared out of my mind when I sent my first son off to college.
+We had spoken almost every day of his life, and now I knew that was going to end.

-With a wealth of experience, she brings insight into the topic of what makes freshmen thrive and how can parents support that process without leaving their fingerprints all over their kids lives.
+With a wealth of experience, she brings insight into the topic of what makes first-year students thrive and how can parents support that process without leaving their fingerprints all over their kids’ lives.

-Here are Dean Hinkson suggestions for college freshmen
+Dean Hinkson’s suggestions for college freshmen

 Learn How to Ask For Help

 The only way to thrive in this setting is to ask questions and sometimes ask for help.
-Your kid may have been a star in high school, but sometime during freshman year your student will need logistical, academic or even medical help.
+Your kid may have been a star in high school, but sometime during freshman year, your student will need logistical, academic or even medical help.

 But, no matter how brilliant they are, there is a point at which being in a new environment and alone, in the sense that their parents are not with them, that they are going to need to ask for help from somebody.
 Are they leaving your house with the ability to ask for help?
-We all have to know how to ask for help.
+We all have to know how to ask for help.Dean hinkson

-“I tend to encourage parents to lay back and let the student contact them.
+I tend to encourage parents to lay back and let the student contact them.
 And I help in the first night of Barnard orientation when I tell them, ‘I need every last one of you to call your mother because she can’t call me first’ and they all start laughing but they take out their phone and text something.Dean hinkson

 Should You Phone the College, Ever?

-But she cautions, just because something did not go the way either a student or parent expected, is not a reason to call.
-Parent all too easily forget that a dean is responsible for thousands of students and the parent, just one.
+But she cautions that just because something did not go the way either a student or parent expected is not a reason to call.
+Parents all too easily forget that a dean is responsible for thousands of students and the parent, just one.
 Their views on a situation, because of this difference, may not always align.
-The job of parent is to provide support and as needed consultation and coaching.
+The job of parents is to provide support and as-needed consultation and coaching.

-She reminds parents that for most students there is a real period of adjustment during freshman year.
-Parents should express their concern if they hear a student does not have any connections, friends or activities, if the student only seems to go to class, or worse, is missing class.
+She reminds parents that for most students, there is a real period of adjustment during freshman year.
+Parents should express their concern if they hear a student does not have any connections, friends, or activities, if the student only seems to go to class, or worse, is missing class.

 Which Freshmen Thrive?

-Dean Hinkson is quick to point out that, at Barnard and at every other college, this looks different for each student, “…everybody is not going to join five clubs but the student who can find her way to what is meaningful for her are the ones who will thrive.
-That is the student who really finds out why she came here.”
+Dean Hinkson is quick to point out that, at Barnard and every other college, this looks different for each student, “…everybody is not going to join five clubs, but the student who can find her way to what is meaningful for her are the ones who will thrive.
+That is the student who finds out why she came here.